Read what measures the European Union is taking to meet targets to reduce carbon emissions in different sectors in order to prevent climate change.

 In November 2018, the European Commission presented a long-term strategy for the EU to achieve a climate-neutral economy by 2050, including eight possible pathways.

-Ahead of a European Council meeting in May, where EU leaders are expected to adopt the strategy, the European Parliament adopted a resolution outlining its recommendations on 14 March 2019.
+The European Parliament adopted a resolution outlining its recommendations on 14 March 2019.

 MEPs called for the EU to raise the 2030 emission reduction target and reiterated the Parliament’s position to allocate at least 35% of the EU's expenditure on research to support climate objectives.